-The target incentive amounts that could be payable under the EIP for achievement of the fiscal 2012 goals are shown in the columns "Estimated Future Payouts under Non-Equity Incentive Plan Awards" of the "Grants of Plan-Based Awards in Fiscal 2012" table.
-All goals were established with threshold, target and maximum payout levels, with the target payout requiring a significant level of effort and no assurance of goal achievement.
+The target incentive amounts payable under the EIP for achievement of the fiscal 2014 goals are shown in the columns "Estimated Future Payouts under Non-Equity Incentive Plan Awards" of the "Grants of Plan-Based Awards in Fiscal 2014" table.
+All goals were established with threshold (50%), target (100%) and maximum (200%) payout levels, with the target payout requiring a significant level of execution and effort and no assurance of goal achievement.

-The Target Awards established for fiscal 2012 for the Named Executive Officers were measured against the Market Data median.
+The Target Awards established for fiscal 2014 for the Named Executive Officers were measured against the Market Data median.
 However, opportunities are not necessarily limited to the Market Data median, but considered within the factors described under the section labeled "Reasonable" above.
-The actual payouts of the awards established in October 2011 with respect to fiscal 2012 bonuses under the EIP are based on actual fiscal 2012 results in the manner set forth below.
-For fiscal 2012, the following Target Awards were established:
+For fiscal 2014, the following Target Awards were established: